delabon/woolook/readme.txt

 [See Demo Site](https://delabon.com/demo/woolook/) | [See Screenshots](#screenshots) | [Support](https://delabon.com/support)

 Woolook is a collection of beautiful Woocommerce blocks.
 The default blocks design that comes with Woocommerce feels outdated.

 That is why, I have designed and developed Woolook.
-So you can beautiful shop pages for your Woocommerce website.
+So you can create beautiful shop pages for your Woocommerce website.

 No more code, shortcodes and complicated page builders.